 As for type-testing – I’ve always found that you know the kinds of the things you’re interested in, and you don’t get a lot of extra insight from doing tests and round-about exercises to reaffirm this.

 Finally, I’m going to push your buttons just once in this course, and for a good reason.
 Most of the juice I’m offering here is “I believe in you!” with a get-on-with-it type of pace.
 (But you should acknowledge your emotions so that you learn the difference between the wise “yes” or “no” that comes from inside, and the natural but irrational inclination we have to resist change.)

-I posted the Table of Contents of the original Workbook here on Scribd.
-If you look further, you’ll find a few templates that become relevant during the course.
+If you want to see the Table of Contents of the first edition Workbook, look here on Scribd.
+If you look further, you’ll find a few templates there that become relevant during the course.

 Here’s what one user of Life’s Battle Plan said:

 I wanted to let you know how much I enjoyed your email series.
 It was quite a journey, but I feel so much more focused and ready for the year.
 Here’s what I found supremely useful and great: